arunpn/mortar-pagerank/README.md

 Next, edit the controlscript `my-pagerank.py` to use your data.
 Each parameter that needs to be set is listed and explained in the template.

+If your data is small (< 250 MB ot so), you can follow the instructions in the file to configure it to run in Mortar's "local mode".
+Local mode installs Pig and Jython so you can run your script on your local machine.
+This allows you to avoid the overhead of Hadoop scheduling jobs on a cluster.

 ## Run your controlscript

-Finally, to run Pagerank on your data, do:
+Once you have your controlscript configured, you can have a cluster calculate Pageranks for your data using the command:

     mortar run my-pagerank --cluster-size N

-where N is an appropriate number for the size of your data.
+where N is an appropriate number for the size of your data (try 3 for each GB of data you have).

+Alternatively, if you configured your controlscript to use local mode, you can run the script on your local machine using the command:

+   mortar local:run my-pagerank